Serbian Armed Forces: Armed Forces Day

+Patron Saint

+The patron saint (krsna slava) of the Serbian Armed Forces is Saint Stefan Visoki.
+The first celebration was held in 2023; earlier that year, the Holy Council of Bishops of the Serbian Orthodox Church decided that the patron saint of the Serbian Armed Forces should be Saint Stefan Visoki, 15th-century Serbian ruler and saint, remembered as a wise statesman and a successful military leader.

 Marches

 The Serbian military was the first to pioneer the high-step as a military step.
 It is similar to the goose step, with the difference being that the knee is bent at the top of the arc.
 It was used by the Royal Yugoslav Army and at the time was called the "male step".
 The Yugoslav People's Army abandoned it after World War II, being in use for over two decades before being replaced by high-stepping in the 1975 Victory Day Parade, to assert itself as independent from Soviet influence.
-High-stepping is still used today by Serbian Armed Forces, and is also utilized by the militaries of North Macedonia and Bosnia and Herzegovina.
+High-stepping is still used today by Serbian Armed Forces.

 March Music

 There are several marches in use in Serbian Armed Forces.
 The standard one is Parade March (Paradni marš), while the Guard uses its own Guard March (Gardijski marš) as standard march music.
-Also frequently used and the most popular and recognizable by the general public in Serbia is famous Drina March (Marš na Drinu).
+Also frequently used and the most popular and recognizable by the general public in Serbia is famous March on the Drina (Marš na Drinu).
 Other frequently used march is Vojvoda Stepa Stepanović March (Marš vojvode Stepe Stepanovića).